Reinforcement learning-based architecture search for quantum machine learning: Results

-The third benchmark is a classification task on the \textit{two-curves (diff)} dataset from~\cite{bowles2024better}, with the settings described in Sec.~\ref{sec: dataset}.
-Figure~\ref{fig: twocurves_results} showcases the models' performance measured by the accuracy score on the test data.
-For this problem, the QSVC model, which is based on encoding circuits generated with the MuZero circuit search algorithm, and the classical SVM perform equally well with a test accuracy of $0.933$.
-The reference circuits perform similarly to random circuits, with the best architecture for this problem being the optimized YZ-CX approach from Ref.~\cite{Haug_2023}.
-The results of the genetic algorithm are below the two random search approaches.
+The accuracy achieved by the models on the classification task on the two-curves (diff) data set is shown in Fig.~\ref{fig: twocurves_results}.
+For this problem, the QSVM model with encoding circuits generated with the MCS algorithm, and the classical SVM perform equally well with a test accuracy of $0.933$.
+The reference circuits perform slightly worse than the random circuits, with the best reference architecture for this problem being the optimized approach from~\cite{Haug_2023} (\ref{fig: ref circuits}(c)).

-Another important insight arises from the comparison with the random search routines and the genetic algorithm.
-The results from the QSVMs utilizing random encoding circuits are consistently positive across all cases and, on average, slightly outperform the reference encoding circuits.
-Encoding circuits build by genetic algorithms lag behind in Fig.~\ref{fig: twocurves_results}).
-We found the layered structure to be beneficial over the flexible structure, not only when comparing the genetic algorithm to the MuZero circuit search, but also when comparing the two random search approaches with and without the layered structure.
+Comparing the results across all data sets, we found that the layered structure is generally more favorable compared to full flexibility.
+This finding holds true when comparing both the median performance and the best-case performance.
+Not only does this apply when comparing the genetic algorithm, which lags behind in all cases, to the MCS, but also when comparing the two random search approaches, both with and without the layered structure.
+This serves as confirmation for our choice of the layered circuit structure.

-We observed that in all cases there is a performance threshold that can be reached to a certain degree.
-We noted for both classical and QML models that a high training score does not consistently predict a high test score.
-Consequently, it is essential to design multiple circuits and evaluate them, as minor variations in cross-validated training scores can result in substantial differences in test scores.
-Conversely, poor cross-validation scores typically indicate significant generalization errors.

-Due to the limited size of the data sets, SVR performed better than the other classical ML methods in two scenarios.
-This is advantageous for the comparison of QML and classical ML, since the QML models investigated in this study are essentially kernel methods.
-However, it is difficult to make predictions about the scaling behavior for larger future problems.
-Especially in the area of big data, neural network approaches are starting to outperform their kernel-based counterparts.

-These results underscore the main finding of this work: contrary to common practice in QML research, where reference circuit architectures are used and their parameters optimized, better results can be achieved with custom circuits.
-Notably, circuits created by a random search can yield already good outcomes, but the best possible performance was consistently achieved using the MuZero circuit search algorithm.
-This approach excels in learning from the problem structure, enabling the creation of tailored circuits that outperform other methods.
-Therefore, the MuZero circuit search algorithm is a reasonable choice for designing problem-specific quantum circuits, as it consistently produces the most effective solutions.